microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/synchronization-configure-with-directory-extension-attributes.md

 HTTP/1.1 201 No Content
 ```

-<span data-ttu-id="3e1e3-143">Se o esquema foi salvo com êxito, na próxima iteração do trabalho de sincronização, ele começará a processar todas as contas no Azure AD e os novos mapeamentos serão aplicados a todas as contas provisionadas.</span><span class="sxs-lookup"><span data-stu-id="3e1e3-143">If the schema was saved successfully, on the next iteration of the synchronization job, it will start re-processing all the accounts in your Azure AD, and the new mappings will be applied to all provisioned accounts.</span></span>
+<span data-ttu-id="f9a60-143">Se o esquema tiver sido salvo com êxito, na próxima iteração do trabalho de sincronização, ele começará a processar todas as contas no Azure AD e os novos mapeamentos serão aplicados a todas as contas provisionadas.</span><span class="sxs-lookup"><span data-stu-id="f9a60-143">If the schema was saved successfully, on the next iteration of the synchronization job, it will start re-processing all the accounts in your Azure AD, and the new mappings will be applied to all provisioned accounts.</span></span>
 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->
 <!-- {